 - For example, if you have documents that were processed in UTC and you wish to show the time in the viewer in Pacific Standard Time (PST), you would enter "-8" in the Native Time Zone Offset field because PST is UTC-8.
 Note that you can mass edit this field.

-The Native Time Zone Offset field controls how the header dates and times for all email messages appear in the viewer.
-This does not apply to images or extracted text in the viewer.
-It doesn't modify the actual metadata fields associated with these values.
+The Native Time Zone Offset field controls how the header dates and times for all email messages appear in the Viewer.
+This does not apply to images or extracted text in the Viewer.
+It does not modify the actual metadata fields associated with these values.